GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 ## Description

 Our Riparian-Connectivity Python package intends to quantify vegetation connectivity within the riparian buffer of a watershed's surface waters.
-The current release is our initial draft release (v0.1.1) and while it has been tested on the "sample1" dataset found in the `testing/sample_data` directory, it's possible there will be bugs and/or long computation times if run on other datasets.
+The current release is our draft release (v0.2.0) and while it has been tested on the "sample1" dataset found in the `testing/sample_data` directory, and the Petite-Nation river watershed dataset (not found on the repo due to its size) it's possible there will be bugs and/or long computation times if run on other datasets.

 This package is a work in progress, as is the documentation.
 Please bear with us as we develop it further.